B-rando1/simple-gallery/README.md

 ## Description
 A simple gallery plugin for WordPress.
-I made it to grow my WordPress plugin development skills.
+I made it to learn the WordPress media uploader and to increase my JavaScript and CSS skills.
 Note that I don't currently have plans to maintain it, so use it at your own risk.